Julia Soaemias: Death

 After failing in various attempts to slay his cousin, Elagabalus decided to strip Alexander of his titles and revoked his consulship.
 Elagabalus then invented the rumor that Alexander was near death, in order to see how the Praetorians would react.
 A riot ensued, and the Guard demanded to see Elagabalus and Alexander in the Praetorian camp.

-Julia Soaemias entered the camp to protect her son, but was slain along with Elagabalus by the Praetorian Guard in 222.
-Their bodies were dragged through the streets and disposed of in the Tiber River, and Julia Soaemias was later declared a public enemy and her name erased from all records.
+Julia Soaemias entered the camp to protect her son, and was slain along with Elagabalus by the Praetorian Guard in 222.
+Their bodies were dragged through the streets and disposed of in the Tiber River.
+Julia Soaemias was later declared a public enemy and her name erased from all records.